ucdavis-bioinformatics-training/2023-Dec-Introduction-To-Python-For-Bioinformatics/python/python3.md

 print("\nIF Statement 4\n")
 # If statements can have multiple elif (else if)
 # Try changing the value of diffexp to see how the output changes.
+# The if statement below has a logical error, see if you can find it.
 diffexp = 25
 if (diffexp > 50):
     print("Very Upregulated")